Real Name | Virender Sehwag |

 Fact Sheet

-- Wondering what Virender Sehwag's full name is?
-Virender Sehwag's full name is Virender Sehwag
+- Wondering what Virender Sehwag's real name is?
+Virender Sehwag's real name is Virender Sehwag

 - Wondering where Virender Sehwag is from?
 Virender Sehwag is from Indian!

-- What does Virender Sehwag do?
-Virender Sehwag's job is being a(n) Former Cricketer
+- Virender Sehwag works as a(n) Former Cricketer

-- Virender Sehwag's relationship status is Married (Aarti Ahlawat)
+- Virender Sehwag is currently Married (Aarti Ahlawat)

 - Which school did Virender Sehwag go to?
 Virender Sehwag attended Jamia Milia Islamia